seebs/nbtdb/README.md

 * `mv <node> <name>`: Moves the given node.
 If `name` already exists, and is a container, attempts to move the thing into that container.
 If it already exists and is not a container, overwrites it.
-If it does not already exist, creates it.
+If it does not already exist, creates it. (unimplemented)
 * `mkdir <name>`: Create a compound tag with the given name.
-Only works when the current node is a compound tag.
+Only works when the current node is a compound tag. (unimplemented)

 ## Bugs